jqueja/CSC325-Differential-Privacy-Analysis/README.md

 To get started with the project, you'll need to set up a virtual environment and install the required dependencies.
 Follow the steps below to set up your environment.

+WARNING: Apple Silicon does not work. x86 machines only.

 ### 1. Create a Virtual Environment

 Ensure that you have Python 3.7+ installed on your system.